 There was also a note in the first Bulletin about membership in the Society.
 Bob wrote: "In regard to membership application, some justification of the $10 fee may be in order.
 This figure may seem high to some and the question may be raised in individual minds 'what do I get for my $10?'"
 After a careful description of the benefits, Bob ended that item: "Membership (to paraphrase a current song) means never having to say you're sorry ... for not having joined."

-Davids was elected the first president of the organization.
-As of 2003, he was the only person to serve in that position multiple times, having held the office on three separate occasions (1971, 1975, and 1982-83.)
+Davids was elected the first president of the organization and he is the only person to serve in that position multiple times, having held the office on three separate occasions (1971, 1975, and 1982-83.)
 In addition, Davids served as a member of SABR's Board of Directors for five years in two separate terms during the 1970s.

 Davids welcomed articles for SABR's publications and meeting presentations covering a wide range of topics, including the Negro Leagues.
 This was well before commercial publishing houses accepted works about the Negro Leagues.

 In the 1980s, SABR grew beyond what the charter members imagined as interest in baseball increased.
 Publishers were buying many more works on the history of baseball, and this helped generate the rapid growth of the organization that took it beyond the "cozy research group" envisioned by the founders.